K4-713/poke_tracker/README.md

 Also images, which we can totally do now!
 How do we want to name these images?
 Maybe natdex_number+monster_name+[optional variant]+[s for shiny].png.
 At some point, I will probably have to handle images that aren't .png files, but whatever.

+Next for Real: Dealie Manipulation.
+Add button for downloading images
+Add button for sending everything scraped to the server Preview data pre-flight, only upload on button press.